ThePhD/sol2/docs/source/functions.rst

 raw functions (``lua_CFunction``)
 ---------------------------------

-When you push a function into Lua using Sol using any methods and that function exactly matches the signature ``int( lua_State* );``, it will be treated as a *raw C function* (a ``lua_CFunction``).
-This means that the usual exception trampoline Sol wraps your other function calls in will not be present.
-You will be responsible for catching exceptions and handling them before they explode into the C API (and potentially destroy your code).
-Sol in all other cases adds an exception-handling trampoline that turns exceptions into Lua errors that can be caught by the above-mentioned protected functions and accessors.
+When you push a function into Lua using sol using any methods and that function exactly matches the signature ``int( lua_State* );``, it will be treated as a *raw C function* (a ``lua_CFunction``).
+This means that the usual exception trampoline sol wraps your other function calls in will not be present.
+You will be responsible for catching exceptions and handling them before they explode into the C API (and potentially destroy your code). sol in all other cases adds an exception-handling trampoline that turns exceptions into Lua errors that can be caught by the above-mentioned protected functions and accessors.

 Note that stateless lambdas can be converted to a function pointer, so stateless lambdas similar to the form ``[](lua_State*) -> int { ... }`` will also be pushed as raw functions.
 If you need to get the Lua state that is calling a function, use :doc:`sol::this_state<api/this_state>`.